Palau: Foreign relations

+Palau is a member of the Nauru Agreement for the Management of Fisheries.
 The Philippines, a neighboring ally of Palau to the west has expressed its intent to back Palau if ever it wishes to join ASEAN.

 In June 2009, Palau announced that it would accept up to seventeen Uyghurs who had previously been detained by the American military at Guantanamo Bay, with some American compensation for the cost of their upkeep.
 Only one of the Uyghurs initially agreed to resettlement, but by the end of October, six of the seventeen had been transferred to Palau.
 An aid agreement with the United States, finalized in January 2010, was reported to be unrelated to the Uyghur agreement.

-In 2017, Palau signed the United Nations Treaty on the Prohibition of Nuclear Weapons.

-The government has agreed to host a large United States Air Force high-frequency radar station in Palau, a Tactical Multi-Mission Over the Horizon Radar (TACMOR) system costing well over $100 million, which is expected to be operational in 2026.

 Administrative divisions

 Palau is divided into sixteen states (until 1984 called municipalities).
-These are listed below with their areas (in square kilometres) and 2012 estimated and 2015 Census populations:
+Koror is by far the largest, hosting a majority of the population.
+The states are listed below with their areas (in square kilometers) and 2015 and 2020 Census populations: